otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 Before assembling a genome, it is helpful to assess the characteristics of the input data.
 These data can tell us useful information about expected genome size (if we don't already have an estimate from flow cytometry or other sources), expected heterozygosity, and ploidy.
 Differences in these characteristics may make genomes difficult to assemble, and may require us to use different strategies.

 Today we are going to use our processed Illumina short-read data to count k-mers that can be used to explore some of these characteristics.
 K-mers are sequence sub-strings of length *k* (i.e., a DNA sequence of a specified length).
 Genome assembly algorithms typically use k-mers to connect sequences to one another.
 K-mer counting algorithms are typically based around the properties of short reads with consistent length and high quality, so these algorithms may perform poorly with long-read data that has more variable lengths and qualities.

-We'll be using a program called `Jellyfish` to count k-mers in our short-read data to assess characteristics of the genome we are assembling.
+Today we'll be using a program called `Jellyfish` to count k-mers in our short-read data to assess characteristics of the genome we are assembling.
+Before we run this, let's navigate back to our `scripts` directory.

 ```
-cd scripts/
+cd ../scripts/
 ```

 Let's create a script for `Jellyfish` analysis with `nano jellyfish.sl`.